The most valuable skill in the world is learning how to become a respected thought leader.

 "But that's not part of my job," you might object.

-But that is another form of inner resistance.
+But that's another form of inner resistance.

-In my 25-year career in large companies, I have never experienced “delegated learning”.
-Even if you do a job for a very long time, you may be an “experienced professional”, but not a thought leader.
-No one and no job can make you a thought leader, only you.
+In my 25-year career in large companies, I have never experienced "delegated learning".
+Even if you do a job for a very long time, you may be an "experienced professional", but not a thought leader.
+No one and no job can make you a thought leader, only yourself.

 Because it is impossible to delegate the acquisition of new skills.